 IMAP source connectivity

-While configuring an IMAP connection, the application attempts to contact desired server using IMAP protocol.
-To connect properly to an IMAP server the program needs the following information:
+While configuring an IMAP connection, the application attempts to contact the desired server using IMAP protocol.
+To connect properly to an IMAP server, the program needs the following information:

-- Port, under which the IMAP service is running on server
+- Port, under which the IMAP service is running on the server

 - Encryption preference, which determines if the application would use secure layer (SSL) for the connection

-It might happen that the connection could not be established properly for some reason.
-Please study list of most common connection issues:
+It might happen that the connection cannot be established properly for some reason.
+Please study the list below regarding the most common connection issues:

 This error means that software was unable to reach the chosen server as no answer was sent.
 Please double check if the traffic is not limited by any security solution and if the port is set properly.

 This warning means that the software is unable to confirm the remote certificate.
-Please check date and time settings, as most probably the date is improperly set.
+Please check the Date & time settings, as most probably the date is improperly set.

 If none of the above fixed your problem, perform an IMAP connectivity test as described in this article to find out if there are any issues with your environment’s configuration.